A project by Martin Krenn & Oliver Ressler

 Exhibition at the Kunstraum of the University of Lüneburg (DE), 2001

 Exhibition at the Pavel-Haus, Laafeld in Styria at the EU-border (AT), 2001

 ”In fortress Europe you still have holes where we can enter, and people are still entering.”
 (Jean Jacques Effson Effa in the video Border Crossing Services)

 The European Union member states’ restrictive immigration regulations mean that there is almost no chance to legally migrate to the EU and reside in a member state.
 For those who want to enter, making use of border crossing services is often the only possibility for penetrating “Fortress Europe.”

-The project ”Border Crossing Services” was realized in a variety of media such as a direct mailing and a video which, together with additional fields of information, form an exhibition in the Kunstraum Lüneburg.
+“Border Crossing Services” was carried out in a variety of media such as a direct mailing and a video which, together with additional fields of information, form an exhibition in the Kunstraum Lüneburg.

 The project is based on a process-oriented approach.
-Throughout the course of the project, results from the different areas of research mutually influenced the other aspects of the project.
+Throughout its course, results from the different areas of research mutually influenced the other aspects of the endeavor.

 Direct-mailing “Neues Grenzblatt”